 I know this is easier said than done, but comparison is, as they say, the thief of all joy.
 In this situation, it can be deadly.
 I know how much it hurts to see others have a relationship that seems to be made in your dreams, to see date nights, school events, everything in tandem.
 I know this.
 But don’t compare.
 Not only do you not know the struggles anybody else is facing, it also will make your struggle about 30 times worse to do so.
 Hide people on Facebook that make your heart hurt.
 Unfollow them on Instagram.
 Whatever you have to do to protect your heart, do it.
 In this case, it really isn’t them.
 It is you.
 And that’s alright.

 I choose to love him through this workaholic life, to love him in spite of it, around it, and through it.
 Because that’s what marriage is, and this is our life, through thick and thin.

 Ask for Help

 These things will not make your circumstances different.
 This won’t make him magically work less or be more present.
 But even in this hard season, the one where you feel so alone, you are not.
-Your marriage isn’t like your friends or your neighbors.
-It’s yours and in order to make it thrive, you’re going to have to love him where he is and ask the same in return from him.
+Your marriage isn’t like that of your friends or your neighbors.
+It’s yours, and in order to make it thrive, you’re going to have to love him where he is and ask the same in return.
 There is nothing perfect on this side of heaven, but you can make it good, even great, with intention and care.
 He deserves this, and dear momma, so do you.

 You’ll love this podcast episode from This Grit and Grace Life: Julie Graham’s Untold Story of Heartbreak, Healing and Hope – 101!